smalos/nuBuilder4-Code-Library/codelib/edit_prevent_editing_saved_records/README.md

-# Edit Screen: Prevent a user from editing saved records?
+# Edit Screen: Prevent a user from editing saved records

 You may want to prevent users from making changes to existing records.
 More precisely, users would only be permitted to add a new record and save it but then after the record is saved they can no longer edit it.